How to apply

 Funded studentships and self-funded research projects have separate application processes.
 For funded projects, each opportunity describes the required application process and any specific entry requirements that may be different from the standard requirement detailed below.

 Advice on how to start the process of applying

-1. Identify potential supervisors for your research project - you can do this by searching our Research Database using keywords related to your subject of interest.
+1. Identify potential supervisors for your research project - you can do this by searching our Research Database, type keywords related to your subject of interest into the search bar.

 2. Make contact with a potential supervisor – they may indicate an interest in your research idea or proposal, but this does not guarantee entry to the programme.

 3. Finalise a research proposal to outline the research you would like to undertake - Here's a handy guide to writing a good research proposal.
 Please note, this may be tested for plagiarism, collusion and other irregularities.